aphyr/partitions-post/README.markdown

-failure. <a href="http://status.fogcreek.com/2011/06/postmortem.html">When a power distribution unit failed</a> and took down one of two redundant top-of-rack switches, Fog Creek lost service for a subset of customers on that rack, but remained consistent and available for most users.
-However, the other switch in that rack *also* lost power, for undetermined reasons.
+failure. <a href="http://status.fogcreek.com/2011/06/postmortem.html">When a power distribution unit failed</a> and took down one of two redundant top-of-rack switches, Fog Creek lost service for a subset of customers on that rack but remained consistent and available for most users.
+However, the other switch in that rack *also* lost power for undetermined reasons.
 That failure isolated the two neighboring racks from one another, taking down all On Demand services.